 Most elderly people in facilities broke, without dental coverage

-But the reality of the situation for most elderly people in long-term care facilities is this: They don’t have either dental insurance or ample funds.
-In fact, a great deal of them are completely broke, and realistically my dad may end up in that situation too before it’s all over with.
+The reality of the situation for most elderly people in long-term care facilities is this.
+They don’t have either dental insurance or ample funds.
+In fact, great deals of them are completely broke.
+Realistically my dad may end up in that situation too before it’s all over with.
 You can read all about that here.
 So what are these people to do?

 It’s a huge problem.
 The millions of Americans on Medicare don’t have dental coverage.
-There are programs in place here and there, and you can click right here to go to the U.S. Department of Health and Human Services Administration on Aging (AOA) website’s dental page.
+There are programs in place here and there.
+You can go to the U.S. Department of Health and Human Services Administration on Aging (AOA) website’s dental page.
 It lists multiple resources on how to get your loved one dental care.

-One member of one of my online caregiver support groups offered this very good advice for avoiding the nightmare of lost teeth:
+A member of one of my online caregiver support groups offered this very good advice… for avoiding the nightmare of lost teeth:

 I recommend making sure dentures and hearing aids have names on them.
-Best place for hearing aids at night are locked in the nursing cart in a labelled container.
-Dentures should have a labelled container as well.
+Best place for hearing aids at night are locked in the nursing cart in a labeled container.
+Dentures should have a labeled container as well.

-If your facility does not have a set protocol for managing these items – ask them to create one so that everyone follows the same steps.
+If your facility does not have a protocol for managing these items – ask them to create one.
+So that everyone follows the same steps.

 Make sure when you bring items in that they are added to your loved one’s personal belongings list.
 Make sure their name is on everything, even if you are doing the laundry.
 If you are doing the laundry make sure there is a neat visible sign saying so, either laminated or in plastic.
 Keep the belonging list updated.
 Take photos of clothing – it especially helps when trying to locate items.

-“Find out who the local ombudsman reports to and file a written complaint as well as file a written grievance with the state,” suggested one caregiver in my support group.
+“Find out who the local ombudsman reports to.
+File a written complaint.
+And file a written grievance with the state,” suggested one caregiver in my support group.
 “They need to be aware of this kind of negligence.
-Be sure to give a copy of your written complaints to the facility as neglect of patients can cause them to lose their license.”
+Be sure to give a copy of your written complaints to the facility.
+As neglect of patients can cause them to lose their license.”

 Adds another member, “Keep repeating your complaints with written copies to everyone.
 Find out if other families at the same facility also have complaints and form a group.
 Bring all the complaints to the administrator.
 If you continue to get no response, take your evidence to the local news media.”

-My stories would not be going clickety-click-click if there wasn’t a whole world out there experiencing the same problems as myself.
-Advocating for a loved one, as I vowed to do after meeting journalist Joan Lunden in April (three days before dad’s ER visit, ironically), does not make you a troublemaker.
+There is whole world out there experiencing the same problems as myself.
+Advocating for a loved one… as I vowed to do after meeting journalist Joan Lunden in April..
+Three days before dad’s ER visit, ironically does not make you a troublemaker.
 Don’t let anyone tell you different.